INFORMATION ON ABSTRACTS FOR THE UCI COMMUNITY COLLEGE HONORS STUDENT RESEARCH CONFERENCE

 Although expectations for academic language and form differ among disciplines, the abstracts that you write for this conference should reflect the conference’s attendees and goals and should consequently be written to appeal to a broad audience with diverse academic interests and areas of expertise.
 Your language should be professional and should demonstrate mastery of the concepts and vocabulary appropriate to your discipline(s) of inquiry.
 At the same time, you should also try to make the language accessible and to make clear why your ideas should be of interest to just such a multi-talented and multi-disciplinary audience.

-Include with all of your abstracts a Works Cited or References list of your top four sources written in accordance with MLA style and identifying the major sources cited or consulted in your research.
+Include with all of your abstracts a Works Cited or References list of your top four sources written in accordance with APA or MLA style (as appropriate) and identifying the major sources cited or consulted in your research.
 This list will not count towards the word total for your abstracts.
-Your abstracts themselves should include brief MLA-style in-text citations where relevant in order a) to indicate any words, ideas, or other evidence included in your abstract that are taken from your research sources or b) to point your reader to sources where such evidence can be found.
-For more information on MLA documentation style, consult the following sources:
+Your abstracts themselves should include brief APA- or MLA-style in-text citations where relevant in order to a) indicate any words, ideas, or other evidence included in your abstract that are taken from your research sources or b) point your reader to sources where such evidence can be found.
+For more information on APA and MLA documentation styles, consult the following sources:

 The MLA Guidebook for Writers of Research Papers, 8th ed.(2016)